Research at the UKE?

 We investigate the different CD4 T cell subsets by exploring their developmental trajectories and the molecular mechanisms underlying their adaptability.

-A key aspect of our research is understanding how CD4 T cells adapt to environmental changes, including both classical immune challenges like infections and non-classical stimuli such as dietary shifts.
 We are particularly interested in the organ-specific responses of resident CD4 T cells and their implications for immune adaptation.
 Finally, we study the involvement of CD4 T cells in immune-mediated inflammatory diseases and cancer, profiling their interactions with other immune cells, for example macrophages, and with the different tissues at a single-cell level.

 Through these efforts, we aim to contribute to a deeper understanding of CD4 T cell function and their potential in treating immune-related disorders.